 hike the kid-friendly cherry hill creek trails

 Cherry Hill…If you know, you know!
 And if you don’t, I recommend you visit.
-This is one of the most-recomended hikes to do in Burlington with kids.
-The path is stroller and kid friendly (and gramma friendly, too!).
-Bring some seeds to feed the birds and get your photo snapped near this massive upturned tree with its root system exposted.
-Keep walking and find the boardwalk trails with more animal and bird watching opportunities.
+This is one of the most-recommended hikes to do in Burlington with kids.
+The path is stroller and kid-friendly (and gramma friendly, too!).
+Bring some seeds to feed the birds and get your photo snapped near this massive upturned tree with its root system exposed.
+Keep walking and find the boardwalk trails with more animal and bird-watching opportunities.
 Paid parking.
 Cost: Free.

 Whether you are a resident or not, the library is always welcoming.
-Kid-friendly spaces, thousbands of books, crafts, toys and cozy reading spaces invite you to stay as long as you want to.
+Kid-friendly spaces, thousands of books, crafts, toys and cosy reading spaces invite you to stay as long as you want to.
 Story times and special art programs are free to sign up for.
 Borrow an activity kit while you’re there and bring the fun of the library home!
 Find a library here.
 Cost: Free!

 Whether you’re beating the chill in the winter and mixing up your summer fun, indoor ice skating is always a great time.
 Burlington has multiple rinks with multiple skate times, and even sticks and pucks sessions for anyone who needs to practice their puck handling.
 See more info here.
 Cost: approx. $3.50 per person.

 Walk the Labyrinth at central park